Return Boxes for Quadra Village and Fairfield!

 Please include an amount in the GVPL budget for providing library services in the north end of the city.

 Residents of the city's most marginalized neighbourhoods need easy access to library services.
-They shouldn't have to wait another 15 months, just because a feasibility study about redeveloping or moving the Central Branch is underway!
+They shouldn't have to wait another year, just because a feasibility study about redeveloping or moving the Central Branch is underway!